Joeeazy/alx-higher_level_programming/0x11-python-network_1/README.md

 	After making a request with urllib, the response body is in bytes.
 To interpret it as text, you use the decode('utf-8') method, assuming the content is UTF-8 encoded.

-How to use the Python package requests #requestsiswaysimplerthanurllib

-* How to make HTTP GET request
+* How to make HTTP GET request using the Python package requests #requestsiswaysimplerthanurllib

 	requests: The requests library is a popular alternative to urllib for making HTTP requests.
 To make an HTTP GET request using requests, you can use requests.get(url).
 The response object's .text attribute gives you the content as a string.